mbenfriha/ying-yang-react/README.md

 - Use latest package.
 - If you need more, do it.

-Warning : if you need isomorphic code (client-side / server-side), move to iso-ying-yang-react package.

 # Content

 - WebPack 2 with dev/prod configuration, 3-shaking, multiple loaders/plugins (build system).
-- Babel stage-0 + Decorator plugin (for productive code).
+- Babel stage-0 (for productive code).
-- Core-Decorators (with @autobinding to avoid arrow function/bind on React JSX).
 - HMR with React Hot Loader (refresh your component)
 - Perfect CSS support : Autoprefixer + CSS mqPacker + CSS Comb.
 - EsLint (with AirBnB configuration + some presets to enforce good practice).